 The postoperative course would depend on the type of procedure done to correct the asymmetry.
 The details of the postoperative course can be found in the respective articles elsewhere.
 However, on a general basis, you will experience swelling and bruising after the surgery.
 These will subside by three to six weeks.
-The breasts might be in higher than expected position and they will settle to a more natural and pleasing location and shape in three to six months.
+The breasts might be in a higher than expected position and they will settle to a more natural and pleasing location and shape in three to six months.

 After the operation, you may have mild to moderate discomfort, most noticeable only on movement.
 This is easily controllable with oral medication.
-In a weeks time most medication can be stopped.
+In a week’s time most medication can be stopped.

 What are the breast asymmetry correction surgery results and outlook?

 The results of procedures to make the breast symmetrical are immediately visible.
-Final results appear gradually over the next few weeks as swelling resolves and breast size and shape settles.
+Final results appear gradually over the next few weeks as swelling resolves and breast size and shape settle.
 Incision lines typically will continue to fade over the next year.
-Over time, your breast can change due to aging, weight fluctuations, hormonal factors and gravity.
+Over time, your breast can change due to aging, weight fluctuations, hormonal factors, and gravity.
 However, your new enhanced breast contour and the freedom to wear the clothes you enjoy without the need for padded bras should bring you added self-confidence whether at the beach or boardroom.

 Possible complications of general anesthesia, along with well as nausea, vomiting and fever may occur.
 These will be discussed in detail with your anesthetist.

 There is a risk of infections.
-Usually it can be prevented and treated by antibiotics.
+Usually, it can be prevented and treated by antibiotics.
 If the infection cannot be controlled by antibiotics, then the implant will have to be removed till the infection is controlled and reinserted at a later date.

-Hematoma (collection of blood that may cause swelling, pain and bruising, perhaps requiring surgical draining).
+Hematoma (collection of blood that may cause swelling, pain, and bruising, perhaps requiring surgical draining).

 Breast Asymmetry correction - Before and Afters Results